-NOTE 2.
+NOTE 1.
 SIGNIFICANT ACCOUNTING POLICIES

-Nature of business: We are a financial holding company headquartered in Moorefield, West Virginia.
+Nature of business: Summit Financial Group, Inc. ("We", "Company" or "Summit") is a financial holding company headquartered in Moorefield, West Virginia.
 Our primary business is retail banking.
-We operate two community bank subsidiaries: Summit Community Bank ("Summit Community") and Shenandoah Valley National Bank ("Shenandoah") (collectively, the "Bank Subsidiaries").
-We provide commercial and retail banking services primarily in the Eastern Panhandle and South Central regions of West Virginia and the Northern region of Virginia.
+We operate two community bank subsidiaries: Summit Community Bank ("Summit Community") and Shenandoah Valley National Ban ("Shenandoah") (collectively, the "Bank Subsidiaries").
+We provide commercial and retail banking services primarily in the Eastern Panhandle and South Central regions c West Virginia and the Northern region of Virginia.
 We also operate Summit Insurance Services, LLC.